skellis46/slipbox/Lithium dancing.md

 Perhaps also the writing reflects my desire to convince readers—particularly those of you who make screendances—that in social media (and the dancing that happens on it) we have acquired a logic of consumption disguised or hidden as a mode of production.[@bauman-2000-liquid] That there is danger in valorizing the making or creativity of these two young people who are proxies for all of us who make screendances to be consumed:

-> And it is in our role as producers, not consumers, that we contribute to the common good and win recognition for doing so.[@sandel-2020-tyranny Chapter 7 Recognizing Work, n.pag.]
+> And it is in our role as producers, not consumers, that we contribute to the common good and win recognition for doing so.

+-- Michael Sandel [-@sandel-2020-tyranny Chapter 7 Recognizing Work, n.pag.]

 I am proposing that we must seek methods of making that distill production from consumption; that our work is to pry apart the discombobulating effects of screendancing to be seen, and to do this in plain sight.
 I understand screendance to be a small enough field—and collection of practices—to interrogate and resist the logic of production predicated on consumption.
 We have talked about such resistance for years as a community but as dance has become more and more visible on social media, the temptation is to celebrate these days in the sun, and turn our backs on promises to the future in which we "expand our understanding of responsibility to include how our actions effect people we will never meet".[@jacobs-2018-tending n.p.]
-Western culture's crash zoom to social media since around the introduction of Facebook's Like button in 2009[@alter-2017-irresistible Chapter 5 Feedback, n.pag.] has made the stakes high and ambiguous for screendance: the promise of being transmitted and seen (finally!) at the cost of extractive consumption and the "immediacy of appropriation":[@jacobs-2021-tech p.30]
+Western culture's crash zoom to social media since around the introduction of Facebook's Like button in 2009[@alter-2017-irresistible Chapter 5 Feedback, n.pag.] has made the stakes high and ambiguous for screendance: the promise of being transmitted and seen (finally!) at the cost of extractive consumption and the "immediacy of appropriation".[@jacobs-2021-tech p.30]

 > We need more lithium today, and merely hope to find greater reserves—or a suitable replacement—tomorrow.
 This revaluation has the effect of shifting the place of the natural order from something intrinsic to our practices to something extrinsic.
-The whole of nature becomes what economists tellingly call an _externality_.[@jacobs-2021-tech p.30]
+The whole of nature becomes what economists tellingly call an _externality_.

+-- Alan Jacobs [-@jacobs-2021-tech p.30]

 It is simply a coincidence that the extraction of lithium plays a key role in the production of our smartphones that themselves are agents and transmitters of extraction and consumption.
 Perhaps also it is a coincidence that those two young people dancing with and for their smartphone offered a glimpse (in plain sight) of the thin line between that difficult-to-name thing intrinsic to their playful practice, and the poison of social media's consumptive virality.

 ## Acknowledgments

-People whose work I have cited.
-Am grateful for their scholarship and the influence they've had on my thinking and understanding.
-Love those silent threads between people and ideas.
-Harmony.
+I humbly acknowledge the people whose work I have cited.
+I have done this without their permission, and in many instances pulled their work out of the context in which it was first presented.
+I am grateful for their scholarship and craft, and the influence they've had on my thinking and understanding.
+Thank you to Harmony Bench for the endnoted clarification in Part 4 of this writing.
+Thank you also to the journal's peer reviewers for their generosity and care with the work, and to Kyra Norman for her careful copy-editing to prepare the document for publication in IJSD.

-Note that the entire development of _Lithium dancing (hidden in plain sight)_—every edit, tangent, and syntactical tic—is publicly accessible as part of a GitHub repository at [github.com/skellis46/slipbox/commits/master/two%20women%20dancing.md](https://github.com/skellis46/slipbox/commits/master/two%20women%20dancing.md).
-The working title was _two women dancing_, and the first git commit (or upload to GitHub) was on 7 May 2021 (check this date -- 2021? or 2020?)
+The entire development of _Lithium dancing (hidden in plain sight)_—every edit, tangent, and syntactical tic—is publicly accessible as part of a GitHub repository at [github.com/skellis46/slipbox/commits/master/two%20women%20dancing.md](https://github.com/skellis46/slipbox/commits/master/two%20women%20dancing.md).
+The working title was _two women dancing_, and the first git commit (i.e. upload to GitHub) was on 7 May 2021.
+The document was renamed _Lithium dancing_ on 27 September 2021 and all remaining edits are available at [github.com/skellis46/slipbox/blame/master/Lithium%20dancing.md](https://github.com/skellis46/slipbox/blame/master/Lithium%20dancing.md).